-For this subject you can use either the Stata statistical package or R. If using Stata, the notes assume the use of release 12 or later of Stata.
-Most of the commands we use should work fine in older versions (as long as they are not too old!), although there was an important change relevant to RM1 with the introduction of "factor variables" in Stata 12.
-Importantly, whichever version you are using, please ensure that you have performed the online update to the latest update of that version.
-(Use the command update query.)
+For this unit you can use either the Stata statistical package or R. If using Stata, the notes assume the use of release 12 or later of Stata.
+Whichever version you are using, we recommend that you perform the free online latest update of that version (use the command update all).